Trees in Camden FAQ

 Can I prune or remove a tree on my property?

-• Has a branch span of three metres or more.
+- The branch span is three metres or more.

 What are the exemptions?